zhq426/testgit1/readme.txt

 this is a test file

-haha , i have to tell you some thing
+haha , I have to tell you some thing , go go

 I have to try again...